ionCube Loader is a PHP extension that works to decode PHP scripts previously encoded by the ionCube PHP Encoder package.

 You now have several files in your /home/username/ioncube directory and they appear as the following:

-- Once the 'phprc' file has been created, add the following directive to it.
+- Edit the phprc file on your server to add the following line to it.
 View the following articles for instructions on how to edit a file:

 - Save this file.